 nahal joined Watsi on March 5th, 2015.
-Seven years ago, nahal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. nahal's most recent donation traveled 1,900 miles to support John, a 6-year-old boy from Haiti, to fund travel and care so he can undergo cardiac surgery.
+Seven years ago, nahal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. nahal's most recent donation traveled 8,200 miles to support Teriki, a loving grandmother from Uganda, to fund fracture repair surgery so she can get back on her feet.

 nahal has funded healthcare for 92 patients in 12 countries.